Alexey19962021/Erm_YP_test/README.md

 # Erm_YP_test
 It's about my learning project in Yandex Praktikum.

 There are problems with numbering of notebooks items for any projects After unloading from the platform.
 These markdowns are immutable.
 Therefore, we can observe double numbering, something other inaccuracies.
 And these project just educational.
+We cannot provide data files.
+However, their general appearance is given by display in each project.